ivanuzz1337/devasc-study-team/README.md

 # devasc-study-team
-Working together to pass the DEVASC exam
+Working together to pass the DEVASC exam \n

 Hello!
-I'm Abyzov Ivan.
+I'm Abyzov Ivan. \n

 It's my report of tasks for course "Seminar on Software Systems, Technologies and Security".

-1. First of all I've started to do Task 1 -- GitHub Skills Test.
-  ● Task name => GitHub Skills Test.
+1. First of all I've started to do Task 1 -- GitHub Skills Test. \n ● Task name => GitHub Skills Test. \n
   ● Task preparation => for make this lab I'used:
       ● Oracle Virtual Box;
       ● Image of VM "DEVASC_VM" - VM for experiments;